jeffgerhard/tumblr-export/README.md

 tumblr-export.py will dump all of the posts (and images) from a Tumblr blog into JSON files in a directory.

+Forked from [ottumm](https://github.com/ottumm/tumblr-export)'s version for my own personal use case and to clarify some of the image downloading features.

 # Installation
 ```
 pip3 install -r requirements.txt